muhib876069/muhib876069/README.md

     Self.projects =

-       "🖼️ {Wallpaper App} – Designed and developed a custom wallpaper system with smooth UI/UX."
+       "🖼️" {Wallpaper App} – Designed and developed a custom wallpaper system with smooth UI/UX."
-       "🎙️ {Voice Recognition System} – Built a program that listens, understands, and reacts to voice commands."
+       "🎙️" {Voice Recognition System} – Built a program that listens, understands, and reacts to voice commands."
-       "💬 {Chatbot} – Created an interactive chatbot capable of answering queries intelligently."
+       "💬" {Chatbot} – Created an interactive chatbot capable of answering queries intelligently."
-       "✍️ {Spell Corrector} – Implemented a text correction tool that detects and fixes spelling mistakes automatically."
+       "✍️" {Spell Corrector} – Implemented a text correction tool that detects and fixes spelling mistakes automatically."
+       "💸" {Converter Pro} - An app which converts currency with live rates and also converts trmperature."

     Self.learning =

-       "🤖 Machine Learning {Supervised & Unsupervised Models}"
+       "🤖" Machine Learning {Supervised & Unsupervised Models}"
-       "🧠 Neural Networks & AI Algorithms"
+       "🧠" Neural Networks & AI Algorithms"

 ```